mopidy/mopidy/docs/index.rst

 If you stumble into a bug or have a feature request, please create an issue in the `issue tracker <https://github.com/mopidy/mopidy/issues>`_.
-If you're unsure if its a bug or not, ask for help in the forum or at IRC first.
+If you're unsure if it's a bug or not, ask for help in the forum or at IRC first.
 The `source code <https://github.com/mopidy/mopidy>`_ may also be of help.

 If you want to stay up to date on Mopidy developments, you can follow `@mopidy